DrunkBearEKB/doubletapp-rest-api/README.md

 # _Doubletapp REST API_

 ### _Description:_

 A REST API developed for keeping records of pets (dogs and cats).
 It is also possible to upload the list of pets to json via the command line.

 ---

 ### _Usage:_

 #### _API (Web API)_
 _**`START:`**_
-Change folder to `api/` and execute `python app.py` in command line.
+Change folder to `api/` and execute `python app.py` in command line or just run python `api/app.py` in the command line.

 _**`API_KEY:`**_
 When making requests, it checks the validity of the `API_KEY` and then,